tari-labs/tari-university/src/protocols/dht/MainReport.md

 The storage procedure uses the [lookup procedure](#lookup-procedure) to locate the closest nodes to the key, at which point it issues a `STORE` RPC message to those nodes.
-Each node republishes the $\langle key, value \rangle$ pairs to increase the availability of t he data.
+Each node republishes the $\langle key, value \rangle$ pairs to increase the availability of the data.
 Depending on the implementation, the data may eventually expire (say 24 hours).
 Therefore, the original publisher may be required to republish the data before that period expires.

 The retrieval procedure follows the same logic as storage, except a `FIND_VALUE` RPC is issued and the data received.